 The University of South Carolina Lancaster strives to provide an opportunity to any student who shows promise of successfully completing a college education.
+This determination is made by reviewing the student’s official high school transcript, college transcript, and if applicable standardized test scores.
 The University encourages all qualified persons to apply.
 Equal educational opportunities are offered to students regardless of race, sex, religion, color, or national origin.

-An application for admission must be submitted and approved and an official notification of acceptance issued by the Office of Admissions and Records before any person may enroll.
-Before action can be taken on an application for admission, all credentials required by University policy must be received by the admissions office, which has responsibility for evaluation of credentials for the purpose of admission.
+An online admission application along with required documents (i.e. official transcript(s) and test scores) must be submitted before a decision can be rendered.
+If a student is admissible based on required CHE coursework, GPA, and standardized test scores, an official notification of provisional acceptance will be issued by mail from the Office of Admissions and Records.
+Before a person can receive final admittance and register for classes, additional paperwork and/or documents must be provided for final review.
+All credentials required by University policy must be received by the admissions office, which has responsibility for evaluation of credentials for the purpose of admission.

-Applications must be accompanied by a nonrefundable application fee specified on the application for admission.
-Applications may be obtained from the Office of Admissions and Records located in Starr Hall 123, or online .
+Online Applications must be accompanied by a nonrefundable application fee specified on the application for admission.
+The Online Application can be found here or at www.usclancaster.sc.edu and click apply.
+Senior citizens (60years of age) can obtain a one-page paper application from the Office of Admissions and Records located in Starr Hall 123.

-Applications submitted more than one year in advance of the anticipated date of enrollment will be acknowledged, but no action will be taken until admission standards for the year in question have been established.
-The number of students admitted and enrolled in any year will be determined by the capacity of the institution to provide for the educational and other needs of the students, and by budgetary or other appropriate considerations.
-Admissions policies and procedures are subject to continuous review by the admissions staff and the Admissions, Petitions, and Grade Change Committee, and may be changed without notice.
+Applications cannot be submitted more than one year in advance of the anticipated date of enrollment.
+The number of students admitted and enrolled in any semester will be determined by the capacity of the institution to provide for the educational and other needs of the students, and by budgetary or other appropriate considerations.
+Admissions policies and procedures are subject to continuous review by the Executive Director of Enrollment Management, Admissions Staff and the Admissions, Petitions, and Grade Change Committee, and may be changed without notice.

 The University reserves the right to place conditions on the admission of any student.
-In the event such action is taken, the conditions will be clearly explained in the letter of acceptance.
+In the event such action is taken, the conditions will be clearly explained in the acceptance letter.

-A freshman applicant is a person who has not attended a regionally accredited college or university after high school graduation.
-Applicants who attended a postsecondary institution while still in high school are classified as freshmen, but must submit official transcripts of their college work (regardless of whether credit was or will be received).
+A freshman applicant is an individual who has not attended a regionally accredited college or university following high school graduation.
+Applicants who attended a college or university prior to high school graduation must enroll as freshmen and submit official transcripts of all attempted courses.

 College Preparatory Course Prerequisite Requirements

-Social Studies (3 units): One unit of U.S. History is required; a half unit of economics and a half unit in government are strongly recommended.
+- THREE UNITS OF SOCIAL SCIENCE: One unit of U.S. History, a half unit of Economics, and a half unit of Government are required.
+World History or Geography is strongly recommended.

-Fine Arts (1 unit): One unit in appreciation of, history of, or performance in one of the fine arts.
+- ONE UNIT OF FINE ARTS: One unit in appreciation of, history of, or performance in one of the fine arts.
+This unit should be selected from among media/digital arts, dance, music, theater, or visual and spatial arts.

-Academic Elective (1 unit): A college preparatory course in computer science (i.e., one involving significant programming content, not simply keyboarding) is strongly recommended for this elective.
-Other acceptable electives include college preparatory courses in English; fine arts; foreign languages; social science; humanities; laboratory science (excluding those for which biology and/or chemistry is not a prerequisite); or mathematics above the level of Algebra.
+- TWO UNITS OF ELECTIVES: Two units must be taken as electives.
+A college preparatory course in Computer Science (i.e., one involving significant programming content, not simply keyboarding or using applications) is strongly recommended for this elective.
+Other acceptable electives include college preparatory courses in English; fine arts; foreign languages; social science; humanities; mathematics; physical education; and laboratory science (courses for which biology, chemistry, physics, or earth science is a prerequisite).

 Other Admissions Opportunities